-High School Graduates: Generally, students who attain a 3.0 high school grade point average or higher on a 4.0 grading scale and an ACT composite score of 19 or a SAT combined critical reading and math score of 990 qualify academically for unconditional admission.
+High School Graduates: Generally, students who attain a 3.0 high school grade point average or higher on a 4.0 grading scale and an ACT composite score of 19, an SAT combined critical reading and math score of 990, or a CLT score of 65 qualify academically for unconditional admission.

 Home -School: The same requirements for high school graduates apply for students who are home-schooled.
-Prospective students who are home-schooled must submit transcripts, and ACT/SAT test scores.
+Prospective students who are home-schooled must submit transcripts, and ACT/SAT/CLT test scores.

 Transfer Students: Transfer students with a 2.0 grade point average or higher are considered for unconditional admission.
 Those with lower averages are reviewed individually and may be granted conditional admission with the appropriate academic standing .

-- Transfers who enroll elsewhere at most one term full time or at most two terms part time (fewer than 12 hours in a term) are eligible for freshmen scholarships commensurate with final high school GPA and ACT or SAT test scores.
+- Transfers who enroll elsewhere at most one term full time or at most two terms part time (fewer than 12 hours in a term) are eligible for freshmen scholarships commensurate with final high school GPA and ACT/SAT/CLT test scores.

 Non-High School Graduates: Prospective students who did not graduate from high school may apply for admission and attach a complete statement regarding educational background and qualifications.
 Those who have earned a General Education Development (GED) Certificate and meet the other admission requirements are considered by the Admissions Committee.

-Early Entrance: Students may be accepted for admission without finishing high school if they are 17 years old at the time of enrollment, have completed 12 solid units, have an ACT of 24 or a SAT combined critical reading and math score of 1160, have a 3.0 high school grade point average or higher on a 4.0 grading scale, and have the approval of the Admissions Committee.
+Early Entrance: Students may be accepted for admission without finishing high school if they are 17 years old at the time of enrollment, have completed 12 solid units, have a 3.0 high school grade point average or higher on a 4.0 grading scale, have an ACT of 24 or a SAT combined critical reading and math score of 1160 or a CLT score of 76, and have the approval of the Admissions Committee.

 Since early entrance may affect some financial aid options, interested students should contact the financial aid office before enrolling.

-Dual Enrollment Program: High school students who have completed 12 solid units, have a 3.0 high school grade point average or higher on a 4.0 grading scale, and have an ACT composite score of 19 or a SAT combined critical reading and math score of 990 may be approved for dual enrollment in college courses.
+Dual Enrollment Program: High school students who have completed 12 solid units, have a 3.0 high school grade point average or higher on a 4.0 grading scale, and have an ACT composite score of 19 (or a SAT combined critical reading and math score of 990 or a CLT score of 65) may be approved for dual enrollment in college courses.